AnalyzePlatypus/rapid-step-10/README.md

 * 🚀 Fast: 100% Lighthouse performance score
 * 🔒 Private: No information leaves the browser
+* 🌙 Light and dark themes (matches system settings)
-* 🐘 Incomplete inventories are saved to local storage
+* 🐘 Incomplete inventories are saved to Local Storage
 * 📎 Copy to clipboard for sharing
 * 🎉 Celebrate with confetti!